Sannidh-chiliveri/Custom-ALU-for-DSP-Applications/README.md

   Provides the testbench structure with input stimulus and expected output checks for validating the entire design.

 - **FULL WORKING.docx**
-  A consolidated document compiling all Verilog modules and their interconnections for a complete RTL design.
+  A consolidated document compiling working of all Verilog modules  and their interconnections for a complete RTL design.

 - **README.md**
   Project overview, explanation of architecture, usage, simulation details, and contribution guidelines.